 Vanilla Swiss Meringue Buttercream

 This Swiss meringue buttercream is elegant, smooth and has a wonderfully rich flavor, but isn’t overly sweet.
 It can be left pure vanilla or you can easily add flavors to compliment your cake.
 This buttercream is wonderful for piping roses or doing basket weave as well.
 This makes enough to cover one 8-inch cake, plus more for piping decorations.
+Be sure to read the notes before you begin!

 - 2 cups (400g) granulated sugar